-On Sunday, May the 14th, we are all invited to partake in the Divine Liturgy, with the participation of His Grace Bishop Ioan Casian, and the blessing of the graves (Prohod) at our mother Church, St. Mary's in Boian.
+On this Sunday, May the 19th, we are all invited to partake in the Divine Liturgy and the blessing of the graves (Prohod) at our mother Church, St. Mary's in Boian.

 PLEASE, BRING SOME FOOD FOR THE FELLOWSHIP!

 Thank you!